Assistance programs Cleveland County Oklahoma and Norman.

 Salvation Army - They provide a wide variety of financial aid and free basic needs.
 There may be emergency homeless shelters, free food, help paying utility bills, free clothing, disaster services, and rent help.
 Holiday assistance may be offered too, including free meals and Christmas toys for children in Cleveland County.

 The organization is committed to helping the less fortunate in the region and will offer as much support as possible.
 Help for seniors in Cleveland County may be available too, including free fans and transportation to appointments.
 Or children in the community can get free school backpacks or supplies or enroll into Summer Camp.
 Phone (405) 364-9910.
 Read Cleveland Oklahoma Salvation Army assistance programs.

 Shelter for Friends - Offer food and an Outreach program, which provides hot meals to those who are in need of help.
 This organization is also equipped with free internet and phone access to assist county residents with employment searches and housing searches.
-In addition, they also offer emergency services which will provides utility bill and rental assistance, emergency transportation, food aid, and motel placement services.
+In addition, they also offer emergency support which will provides utility bill and rental assistance, emergency transportation, food or grocery items, and motel placement services.
+Dial 405.360.4954.

-St Joseph SVDPS of Norman Oklahoma (phone (405) 701-3693) may be able to help the low income, working poor, and unemployed with some limited rent assistance, funds for utility bills, prescription medication assistance, and more.
+St Joseph SVDPS of Norman Oklahoma (phone (405) 701-3693) may be able to help the low income, working poor, and unemployed with some limited rent assistance.
+There is also a low cost thrift store, funds for utility bills, prescription medication assistance, and more.